sahib/misc/performance/1_intro.rst

     * If you are unsure how a specific concept translates to your language: just ask.
 I might have no idea, but often there is only a limited choice of design decisions language designers can make.
     * In this talk you will learn why people invent things Webassembly - even though it's kinda sad.

+    My main goal is though to give you a "table of contents" of most things related to performance.
+    The whole thing is at least one semester of contents.
+We don't have enough time though, so we will jump a lot from topic to topic while barely scratching the surface.
+This should not matter too much though as long you just remember later "Ah, Lemur said something about this behavior, but I dont recall the details, let's Google" (or maybe even open those slides again).
+The hardest part of experience is that concepts exists.
+Applying them is often easier.
+If you manage to do that I will be fairly happy.

+    This also means that you don't need to worry if you don't understand something at first glance.
+Note it down or directly ask during the workshop, but try to follow th ecurrent slides instead of trying to understand every last detail.

 ----